digitalsparky/livesrt/readme.md

   - Update the lines with comments and REMOVE THE COMMENTS (or it will not start!)

 - Run: docker compose up -d

+### Security

+'feed1' is essentially a stream key/credential to permit streaming.
+It's strongly recommended that you change 'feed1' in the publisher, as well as play settings to a random passphrase or password.

+Firewall and mobile app configuration:

+- Forward port 7654 protocol UDP to your local system via your router/firewall
+- Set your SRT connection on your mobile app to srt://your-ip-address:7654?streamid=publish/live/feed1 (where feed1 is the key as above)